Chima42/cloudscore-code-test/COMMENTS.md

 - I would've loved to mock one of the endpoints and/or test if clicking the close button toggles the class to show/hide the drawer
 - Creating some sort of loading screen if the detail api call takes long or errors instead of just showing blank
 - Adding a click handler to the drawer background to also close the drawer for added usability
+- Have another look at the Drawer regarding accessibility

 ## Other Notes